Complexity and Complex Systems From Life on Earth to the Universe

 - Information (typically measured in bits) and entropy (the amount of disorder in a system) are tightly-coupled and commonly used concepts in information theory.

 - Algorithmic complexity or algorithmic information content was formulated independently by Solomonoff, Kolmogorov, and Chaitin in the mid-1960s.
-It measures the length of the shortest computer program that generates a description of the system.
+It measures the length of the shortest computer program that generates a system description.

 - Lempel-Ziv complexity is a measure of regularity in a system similar to a compression algorithm that attempts to reduce the number of storage bits of a regularly-occurring word in a string.